 Cindy Wheatley works closely with the program management team to target and qualify the right programs with the right partners.
-Leveraging reliable market data and analytics, Cindy assists Keypath Education in identifying partner potential in high-growth markets to maximize enrollment and retention.
+Leveraging reliable market data and analytics, Cindy assists Keypath Education in identifying partner potential in high-growth markets to maximize enrolment and retention.

 - Florida State University, Doctor of Philosophy in English